herman925/attention-to-number-test/README.md

 **Pattern Modes:**
 - **Fixed Pattern**: All stimuli use the same pattern (solid, striped, dotted, or grid)
-- **Full Random**: Each choice box uses a different pattern from a pool of all four patterns, testing pattern discrimination alongside numerical attention
+- **Full Random**: Each choice box uses a different pattern from a pool of all four patterns, testing pattern discrimination alongside numerical attention and preventing color-driven numerosity biases observed in high-variety displays (Li et al., 2025).

 **Cognitive Focus**: Fruit stimuli provide more ecologically valid, real-world objects, allowing investigation of whether numerical processing differs for familiar vs. abstract objects.
+The condition also enables examination of how individual differences in spontaneous attention to numerosity manifest across task contexts (Mazzocco et al., 2020) and how spatial organisation or cross-modal cues influence enumeration strategies (Li et al., 2018; Ziegler et al., 2023).

 ### Visual Arrangement Algorithm